rainestorme/auto-sh1mmer/README.md

 - `lars`
 - `grunt`

 Before you start, there are a couple of choices for your environment.
 You can either use a VM running Ubuntu 20.04 (LTS), or you can use a physical machine running Ubuntu off of a USB stick, which will no doubt provide superior performance.
-The Gitpod free tier is unable to run this script, as it requires around 48gb of disk space and only 10gb are available.
-It also does not function on Github Codespaces, although they provide a formidable 30gb of storage.
+The Gitpod free tier is unable to run this script, as it requires around 35gb of disk space and only 10gb are available.
+It also does not function on the free tier of Github Codespaces, although they provide a formidable 30gb of storage.

 No matter what you chose, the steps are the same: